feathersjs/feathers/website/content/api/services.md

 ```

 ::note
 Although probably the most common use case, a service does not necessarily have to use a database.
-A custom service can implement any functionality like talking to another API or send an email etc.
+A custom service can implement any functionality like talking to another API or sending an email etc.
 ::

 ### params